Experts scramble to figure out how global oil price crash the fault of Wet’suwet’en protestors - The Beaverton

 Experts scramble to figure out how global oil price crash the fault of Wet’suwet’en protestors

-CALGARY — As oil prices crash 31% worldwide and the Dow drops more than 2,000 points over fears, oil industry experts are working hard on a way to blame all of this on recent Wet’suwet’en protests.
+CALGARY — As oil prices crash 31% worldwide and the Dow drops more than 2,000 points over Coronavirus fears, oil industry experts are working hard on a way to blame all of this on recent Wet’suwet’en protests.

-“We feel confident that this worldwide oil crisis, and any decisions it causes us to make about investments in the oil sector, are definitely the fault of a handful of Indigenous protests,” explained Russ Haverforth, chair of the Alberta-based think tank Oil-Based Solutions.
+“We feel confident that this worldwide oil crisis, and any decisions causes us to make about investments in the oil sector, are definitely the fault of a handful of Indigenous protests,” explained Russ Haverforth, chair of the Alberta-based think tank Oil-Based Solutions.

 “Until we’ve worked out exactly how that is, we’d appreciate it if all Canadians continued to take our word for it,” Haverforth added, before returning to the OBS brainstorming session.

 Western energy stakeholders are working around the clock to come up with reasons why everything going wrong is because of the railway blockades, and not because of decades of Alberta refusing to diversify its industries away from oil.
-Speaking from his ’s $30-million “energy war room”, Alberta premier was blunt.
+Speaking from his government’s $30-million “energy war room”, Alberta premier was blunt.

 “We haven’t yet worked out how the Wet’suwet’en managed to travel around the world and crash the global oil markets,” Kenney mused.
 “But we’re confident they did.
-Perhaps they’re also to blame for the worldwide Coronavirus pandemic?
+Perhaps they’re also to blame for the worldwide Coronavirus ?
 That’s good, write that down.”

 Showing support for efforts to figure out how the Wet’suwet’en are behind everything, Conservative leadership frontrunner Peter MacKay weighed in.
 Reached for comment at a campaign stop, MacKay insisted, “I’m calling on protestors to end the blockades, and also to stop getting Saudi Arabia to manipulate oil prices in order to exert their power over the global economy and improve their position against Iran for who will have the most influence in the Middle East.”